ashy0/vim-xcode/README.md

 let g:xcode_scheme_ignore_pattern = "/Demo|Example/d"
 ```

-You can also specify a custom default simulator to use:
+You can also specify a custom default simulator & iOS to use:

 ```
-let g:xcode_default_simulator = 'iPhone 5'
+let g:xcode_default_simulator = 'iPhone Xs (iOS 14.1)'
+let g:xcode_default_os = '14.1'
 ```

 Note that manually specifying a different value with any of the setter